jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

 deployed the app.
 You changed the code and pushed the changes to the Git repository by using the Web IDE.
 Then, you automatically built and deployed your changes, checked the deployment status, and verified your changes.

+<a name='nextsteps'></a>
+##Next steps

+After you have completed this tutorial, [learn more about testing your application as you develop by using Bluemix Live Sync](/tutorials/livesync).

 [1]: /tutorials/jazzeditor/images/runbar_green.png